 Small cell mesothelioma often resembles:

-A single biopsy specimen may not always contain a representative sample of the cells in the entire tumor.
-In one study, for example, small cells made up 80 to 100 percent of the biopsy material, but only 15 to 20 percent of the full tumor.
-Doctors may need to retrieve several samples to make an accurate mesothelioma diagnosis.
+A single biopsy may not always contain a representative sample of the cells in the entire tumor.
+In one study, small cells made up 80% to 100% of the biopsy material.
+But only 15% to 20% of the full tumor.
+Doctors may retrieve several samples to make an accurate mesothelioma diagnosis.

-Once the samples undergo immunohistochemical staining, the cells in the tumor will test positive for different compounds, helping the medical team narrow down the diagnosis.
-Although small cell mesothelioma and small cell carcinoma have similar-looking cells, each disease reacts to different chemical markers.
-Identifying the correct type of cancer is vital, because different cancers respond to different types of treatment.
+After immunohistochemical staining, the tumor cells will test positive for different compounds.
+This helps the medical team narrow the diagnosis.
+Small cell mesothelioma and small cell carcinoma have similar-looking cells.
+But each disease reacts to different chemical markers.

-Although small cell lung cancer is considered more aggressive than other types of lung cancer, it is unclear whether small cell mesothelioma is associated with a significantly different prognosis than other types of epithelial mesothelioma.
+Small cell lung cancer (SCLC) is more aggressive than other types of lung cancer.
+It is unclear if prognosis for small cell mesothelioma is different from other epithelial mesotheliomas.